mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 If you are unsure whether your add-on collects personal, technical, or interaction data, refer to the definition in [Data Disclosure, Collection and Management](/documentation/publish/add-on-policies/#data-disclosure-collection-and-management).

-It is important to note that “data” includes all information the extension collects, regardless of the manner of collection or the reason for collection.
+"Data” includes all information the extension collects, regardless of the manner of collection or the reason for collection.
 This also includes data collected as part of the extension’s  primary functionality.

 Data sent to native applications using [NativeMessaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging) must be declared in the data collection consent and categorized in the appropriate consent model (whether opt-in or opt-out).